OUR PEOPLE

 Pavel Artemov

-Pavel has recently defended a PhD in the FGC lab and is staying on as a postdoc to continue with the project.
+Pavel has recently defended a PhD in the FGC lab and has now moved on to a postdoc position at Barts Cancer Institute, Queen Mary University of London, remaining a visiting postdoc in the lab to finalise his project.
 Pavel is studying how cells rewire their gene regulatory networks to acquire resistance to targeted cancer drugs, focusing on BTK inhibitors in lymphoma treatment.
-In the lab, Pavel has co-supervised several summer interns and masters students – Ho Kai, Ashid, Jess, Joe and Namrata.
+In the lab, Pavel has co-supervised several summer interns and master's students – Ho Kai, Ashid, Jess, Joe and Namrata.
 Pavel previously did his MSci in Systems Biology and BA in Biochemistry at Corpus Christi College, University of Cambridge.
 Outside of the lab, Pavel enjoys a good movie, reading and playing 5-a-side.

 Luminita Ruje